simonkojima/scab-python/README.md

 # Install
 You can install package from pypi by using pip.
-Before you install pyscab, you may need to install PyAudio.
+Before installing pyscab, you may need to install PyAudio.
+See below instruction for installing PyAudio.
 ```
 pip install pyscab
 ```